 Weather : These mountains are affected by bad weather at times.

 WHAT'S INCLUDED IN OUR PRICE AND WHAT'S NOT INCLUDED

 Our price is for leadership/guiding and mountain services only.
 It INCLUDES the leaders fee (wages) and all their expenses, such as flights, travel, hotels, meals, permits.
 It also INCLUDES his or her share of communal expenses, which may be such things as 4x4 rentals, diesel and fuel, mule and porter costs, shared hotel rooms.

 Our price also INCLUDES all mountain services such as provision of tents, stoves and all other communal camping equipment, all mountain food including all camp food and lunches on day trips.
 It also INCLUDES any communal mountaineering equipment that may be necessary, such as ropes, karabiners, etc., and on most expeditions emergency use of satellite telephone link.

 Our price does NOT INCLUDE - your flights, your insurance, your hotel/hostel accommodation, your meals taken at cafes and restaurants, your share of communal travel costs (e.g 4x4 rental, mule costs), your personal climbing, skiing and camping equipment (i.e. used by you alone, such as sleeping bag, ski or snowboard, ice-axe, crampons), permits or peak fees payable by yourself.

 ORGANISATION & LEADERSHIP

-The campsite at Aguas Calientes, Neuquen province, in some very pleasant spring weather.
+The campsite at Aguas Calientes, Neuquen province.
+An enjoyable afternoon resting in some very pleasant spring weather.